-As decisions by the First Tier Tribunal on bedroom tax appeals seem to be coming in thick and fast, I'll try to keep a list here.
+As decisions by the First Tier Tribunal on bedroom tax appeals seem to be coming in thick and fast, I’ll try to keep a list here.
 Where possible, there will be links to written decisions, if not, then to whatever news or other report is available.
-[See also the pre-1996 continuous claims exemption]
+[See also the pre-1996 continuous claims exemption And then removal of that exemption from 3 March 2014]

 Significant decisions will continue to be reported on the blog as usual, so I won’t go into details of any decisions here.
 These are in chronological order, with the area identified.